mwilson090/Mbed-Instrument/README.md

 <h2>Set Up</h2>
 <ol>
   <li>Complete wiring connections.</li>
   <li>Upload code to the mbed compiler.
-Change "ssid" and "password" to your wifi name and password and compile code to the mbed.</li>
+Change "ssid" and "pwd" to your wifi name and password and compile code to the mbed.</li>
   <img src="https://github.gatech.edu/storage/user/20775/files/e191742f-7de6-4452-bab9-6ea9a929b0f0" />
   <li>Make sure your computer is connected to the same wifi network in the code.
 Open TeraTerm and connect to your mbed.
 Press mbed reset button.</li>
   <img src="https://github.gatech.edu/storage/user/20984/files/baa75624-a21d-4d0c-b9bd-4eae42bca201">